grantiago/birdbox/counter/readme.md

 Solar power connected to a "pass-through charging" capable powerbank.

 this is a v.
 0.1 mockup.
 At some time you will want to solder everything together, neat and tidy, on a PCB board and enclose it in a box of some sort.
-Tupperware == ghett-o-ware.

 ### Requirements